 Insert instead \hfil\break after three words (make sure you leave at least one blank space after this).
 We'll talk about \hfil in more detail later, but obviously it fills up the blank space.
-Benjamín Grinstein Intro to LaTeX
+Benjamín Grinstein with Bart Fornal Intro to LaTeX